-Dark Social: Report on the Social Traffic Hiding from Google Analytics
+Dark Social: Report on Social Traffic Hiding from GA

 Written by Kate Dore and published

 The first time I heard the term “dark social,” I immediately envisioned some wizard sitting cross-legged in a tapestry cloaked bedroom, surrounded by slow-burning candles, a cloud of incense smoke, with different sized crystals.

 It turns out dark social has nothing to do with magic, but it can cause a real headache for social media marketers trying to report on their hard work to clients.

 Dark social, a term coined by Alexis C. Madrigal in 2012, refers to URLs being shared by copying and pasting.
 For example, you’ve discovered a post on kitchen renovation tips through Pinterest and email it to your sister.
 Or, you’ve stumbled upon a top Nashville restaurants list on Facebook and shoot it over to your friend via Messenger.
 Native mobile apps, email, and chat are the three primary sources of dark social traffic.

 According to a RadiumOne study, nearly 70% of global online referral traffic comes from dark social.
 In the examples above, Google Analytics would track this referral traffic as direct, but Pinterest and Facebook really deserve the credit.

 I started thinking about this when I noticed the landing pages of my own website’s direct traffic.
 First, it’s highly unlikely someone manually typed those full URLs.
 Second, the top two landing pages also happen to be two of my top-performing pins.
 My conclusion?
 My two top landing pages are dark social traffic through Pinterest.
 Although many companies recognize the value of social media, some marketers still struggle with ROI.